rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 The result is as follows

 * We have established a communication between the packages in the same local area network by using a native network.

+#### Pros

+* Communication through a native network doesn't require a cloud bridge component there by eliminating the latency in each hop-on of messages as in case of a routed network.
+This results a low-latency communication.

+#### Cons

+* The cloud native network is only applicable only for local communication.** Need to check this

 ### Device Native Network